 - Comply with legal obligations such as the safeguarding of children and vulnerable adults

-We will only share your information where we are required to do so by law, or with third parties who are under contract to us, such as our accountants and payroll providers.
+We will only share your information where we are required to do so by law, or with third parties who are under contract to us, such as our accountants, payroll providers and IT support team.
 We will never share your information with or sell it to other third parties.

 6. How we store your information

 Your information is held securely.
 Most is held electronically, is password protected and with access on a need-to-know basis only.
+Some is also held on our website and Facebook page, for example, where services have been recorded.
 Where hard copies are held, these are stored in locked cabinets, again, with access only by those who need to know.
 How long we keep information depends on what it is, and whether there are any legal requirements to keep it for a set period, as with for example some financial data and safeguarding (DBS) information.
 We keep most information until we no longer need it, for example, if you have left the Church, or if an event you or your child has attended is now in the past.
 Further information on how long we keep information can be found in our Personal Information Processing Register, available from the Church Office.
 We dispose of information we no longer need by shredding (hard copies) or deletion (electronic files).

 7. Your data protection rights